FindElement by XPath in Selenium

 Step 1: Open the AUT

-Step 2: Find and click radio button
+Step 2: Find and click the radio button, then click the Check button

 package com.sample.stepdefinitions;